-17 Excerpts from FHA (1938) established criteria for rating economic viability of property locations and neighborhoods, including those that assessed lower viability to older neighborhoods with low growth as "accelerating the transition to lower class occupancy," and required an assessment of the quality of development near the property location "to determine whether incompatible racial and social groups are present, for the purpose of making a prediction regarding the probability of the location being invaded by such groups."
-See FHA (1938: ¶ 909 and 937).
+42 Excerpts from FHA's Underwriting Manual for 1938 established criteria for rating economic viability of property locations and neighborhoods including those that assessed lower viability to older neighborhoods with low growth as "accelerating the transition to lower class occupancy", and required an assessment of the quality of development near the property location "to determine whether incompatible racial and social groups are present, for the purpose of making a prediction regarding the probability of the location being invaded by such groups."
+See FHA Underwriting Manual, 1938, ¶ 909 and 937.